RobotsBuildingEducation/Educate/README.md

 You're likely here from Tiktok for a few reasons:
+Main
 1. You want to learn how to code: [start here](https://github.com/RobotsBuildingEducation/Educate/blob/main/README.md#learn-to-code)
 2. You want experience for your resume: [start here](https://github.com/RobotsBuildingEducation/Educate/blob/main/README.md#gaining-experience)
 3. You want a mentor + life resources: [start here](https://github.com/RobotsBuildingEducation/Educate/blob/main/README.md#mentorship)
 4. You want to help my goals with the scholarship fund, or you want to apply to it: [start here](https://github.com/RobotsBuildingEducation/Educate#building-scholarships)
+5. You're an investor that wants to learn more about me or my ideas: [start here](https://github.com/RobotsBuildingEducation/Educate#Investor-Relations)
-5. You want to read through frequently asked questions: [start here](https://github.com/RobotsBuildingEducation/Educate#FAQ)
+6. You want to read through frequently asked questions: [start here](https://github.com/RobotsBuildingEducation/Educate#FAQ)

+Not Main
+1. You want to see what I'm working on to grow this [start here](https://github.com/RobotsBuildingEducation/Educate#Investor-Relations)
+2. You want to connect with recruiters to grow your network: [Not Yet Available](x.com)
+3. You want to learn about stocks and the tech recession: [Not Yet Available](x.com)